How to Braai (or BBQ) the Perfect Aussie Steak – Cuts & Tips

 • Where it’s from: Neck and shoulder.

-• Best cooking method: Not usually for quick steaks — better for slow braai potjies, BBQ smoking, or shredding after long cooking.
+• Best cooking method: Not usually for quick steaks.
+Better for slow braai potjies, BBQ smoking, or shredding after long cooking.

-Fuel and Fire – Braai vs BBQ
+Fuel and Fire: Braai vs BBQ

 Your choice of fuel shapes your flavour.

 • Gas BBQ: Preheat for 15+ minutes to achieve that instant sear.
+Check your gas connection for leaks before lighting, and keep the lid open when you ignite.

 Seasoning Simply